 Mr. Maybe – Jane Green

-If you love Chick Lit, then you should’ve already read something by Jane Green.
+If you love Chick Lit, then you should have already read something by Jane Green.
 She’s known for her greats such as Jemima J, Swapping Lives, and Tempting Fate.
-I personally am a fan and own quite a few of her books.
-And as much as I enjoyed Swapping Lives, I absolutely adored Mr. Maybe!
+I personally am a fan and own quite a few of her novels.
+As much as I enjoyed Swapping Lives, I absolutely adored Mr. Maybe.
 I came across this book in a bin in our living quarters in Sicily, when I was studying archaeology.

 I picked it up, read the back flap, and saw that it was a story about a woman choosing between a rich man and a poor man.
 I knew immediately that she would choose the poor guy, so I read the last page of the book (a crime I know) and had my suspicions confirmed.
 But then I said to myself, “I need to know why she made this decision.”
 And since that moment, it was an exhilarating ride through Libby’s mind as she gets snubbed by the poor man, and tries to make a future with the rich man.
 It is fun, exciting, and thought-provoking.
 Also, it has several quotes that have made it into my journals.
 Libby is an incredibly relatable character, especially if you’re a single woman surrounded by couples.
 In the end, I’m glad that I read the entire book before judging it on what I assumed to be a predictable story.

 Last Chance Saloon – Marian Keyes